ilmastoveivi/helsinkiclimate-v2/index.md

 about-event: Read more

 # Part 2
-we-want-you-part: "We want you to be part of it."
+we-want-you-part: We want you to be part of it
 brutally-honest: "Join the brutally honest climate talk show online or on the spot.
 Only a limited amount of tickets available."
 apply-tickets: Get tickets